ds-ultimate/DrawerJs/README.md

+This is currently a fork with some little changes for our website

+The master branch is currently considered to be stable, but this may change when updating to fabricjs v3 (if we will do this)

 # DrawerJS

 DrawerJS is a HTML5 widget that allows drawing and writing on HTML5 canvas elements.
 Mobile devices are fully supported.